Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 A variety of obstacles required our attention through here during late October 2011.

-Entering the Burned Forest spanning from South of The North Stanislaus River to Spicer Meadow Reservoir
+The North Stanislaus River to Spicer Meadow Reservoir

 Sunset through a section of burned forest North of Rock Lake on the TYT.